Canada to boost defence, cyber security in Indo-Pacific policy, focus on 'disruptive' China | Headlines

 CHALLENGE CHINA Yet, the document said cooperation with the world's second-biggest economy was necessary to address some of the "world's existential pressures," including climate change, global health and nuclear proliferation.

-"China is an increasingly disruptive global power," said the strategy.
+"China is an increasingly disruptive global power," it said.
 "Our approach ... is shaped by a realistic and clear-eyed assessment of today's China.
 In areas of profound disagreement, we will challenge China."
-Tensions with China soared in late 2018 after Canadian police detained a Huawei Technologies executive and Beijing subsequently arrested two Canadians on spying charges.
+Tension with China soared in late 2018 after Canadian police detained a Huawei Technologies executive and Beijing then arrested two Canadians on spying charges.
 All three were released last year, but relations remain sour.

-Canada earlier this month ordered three Chinese companies to divest their investments in Canadian critical minerals, citing national security.
+This month, Canada ordered three Chinese companies to divest their investments in Canadian critical minerals, citing national security.
 The document, in a section mentioning China, said Ottawa would review and update legislation enabling it to act "decisively when investments from state-owned enterprises and other foreign entities threaten our national security, including our critical minerals supply chains."

-The document said Ottawa was engaging in the region with partners such as the United States and the European Union.
-Canada needed to keep talking to nations it had fundamental disagreements with, it said, but did not name them. ($1 = 1.3377 Canadian dollars)
+Canada needed to keep talking to nations it had fundamental disagreements with, it said, but did not name them. ($1=1.3377 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)